MaraDascalu/3DMP/Swimming Dolphin/README.md

-#Swimming dolphin
+# Swimming dolphin
-##Author
+## Author
 Dascălu Mara-Elena
-##Description
+## Description
 At the end of the project, this is going to simulate a dolphin that is swimming.
 The final product needs to be assembled after the print.
 This is a scholar project.
-##Updates
+## Updates
--21.04 : I created the f3d file with all the components of the final product -25.04 : I desingned the case of the dolphin (the upper and the lower parts) -08.05 : I designed the crank-bar from the interior of the case, the gear with a handle that will animate the whole mechanism and added joints and motion study to demonstrate how the dolphin should move
+- 21.04 : I created the f3d file with all the components of the final product
+- 25.04 : I desingned the case of the dolphin (the upper and the lower parts)
+- 08.05 : I designed the crank-bar from the interior of the case, the gear with a handle that will animate the whole mechanism and added joints and motion study to demonstrate how the dolphin should move

 To be continued...